ConnorRHolton/ConnorRHolton/README.md

-- 👋 Hi, I’m @ConnorRHolton
+- Hi, I’m @ConnorRHolton
-- 👀 I’m interested in computer vision and game development.
-- 🌱 I’m currently learning Python, C, C++, C#
+- Python, C, C++, C#
-- 💞️ I’m looking to collaborate on any programming projects, especially around game dev and computer vision.
+- I’m looking to collaborate on any programming projects, especially around game dev and computer vision.
-- 📫 How to reach me: connorholtonalt@gmail.com
+- How to reach me: connorholtonalt@gmail.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: Despite studying multiple languages I have never left the country while my brother, who knows only English, has been all around the world.

 <!---
 ConnorRHolton/ConnorRHolton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.